aimms/function-reference/data-management/case-management/casefilesave.rst

 .. seealso::

-    The functions :aimms:set:`CaseFileSectionSave` and :aimms:set:`CaseFileLoad`
+    - The functions :aimms:set:`CaseFileSectionSave` and :aimms:set:`CaseFileLoad`.